pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 ```

 The following methods represent terminal operations:
-- `boolean allMatch(Predicate<? super T> predicate)`.
-Returns whether all elements of this stream match the provided predicate.
+- `boolean allMatch(Predicate<? super T> predicate)`
+    - Returns whether all elements of this stream match the provided predicate.
-- `boolean anyMatch(Predicate<? super T> predicate)`.
-Returns whether any elements of this stream match the provided predicate.
+- `boolean anyMatch(Predicate<? super T> predicate)`
+    - Returns whether any elements of this stream match the provided predicate.
-- `boolean noneMatch(Predicate<? super T> predicate)`.
-Returns whether no elements of this stream match the provided predicate.
+- `boolean noneMatch(Predicate<? super T> predicate)`
+    - Returns whether no elements of this stream match the provided predicate.
+- `Optional<T> findAny()`
-- `Optional<T> findAny()`.
-Returns an `Optional` describing some element of the stream.
+    - Returns an `Optional` describing some element of the stream.
+- `Optional<T> findFirst()`
-- `Optional<T> findFirst().` Returns an `Optional` describing the first element of this stream.
+    - Returns an `Optional` describing the first element of this stream.
-- `<R,A> R collect(Collector<? super T,A,R> collector)`.
-Performs a mutable reduction operation on the elements of this stream using a `Collector`.
+- `<R,A> R collect(Collector<? super T,A,R> collector)`
+    - Performs a mutable reduction operation on the elements of this stream using a `Collector`.
+- `long count()`
-- `long count()`.
-Returns the count of elements in this stream.
+    - Returns the count of elements in this stream.
-- `void forEach(Consumer<? super T> action)`.
-Performs an action for each element of this stream.
+- `void forEach(Consumer<? super T> action)`
+    - Performs an action for each element of this stream.
-- `void forEachOrdered(Consumer<? super T> action)`.
-Performs an action for each element of this stream, in the encounter order of the stream if the stream has a defined encounter order.
+- `void forEachOrdered(Consumer<? super T> action)`
+    - Performs an action for each element of this stream, in the encounter order of the stream if the stream has a defined encounter order.
-- `Optional<T> max(Comparator<? super T> comparator)`.
-Returns the maximum element of this stream according to the provided `Comparator`.
+- `Optional<T> max(Comparator<? super T> comparator)`
+    - Returns the maximum element of this stream according to the provided `Comparator`.
-- `Optional<T> min(Comparator<? super T> comparator)`.
-Returns the maximum element of this stream according to the provided `Comparator`.
+- `Optional<T> min(Comparator<? super T> comparator)`
+    - Returns the maximum element of this stream according to the provided `Comparator`.
-- `T reduce(T identity, BinaryOperator<T> accumulator)`.
-Performs a reduction on the elements of this stream, using the provided identity value and an associative accumulation function, and returns the reduced value.
+- `T reduce(T identity, BinaryOperator<T> accumulator)`
+    - Performs a reduction on the elements of this stream, using the provided identity value and an associative accumulation function, and returns the reduced value.
+- `Object[] toArray()`
-- `Object[] toArray()`.
-Returns an array containing the elements of this stream.
+    - Returns an array containing the elements of this stream.
-- `<A> A[] toArray(IntFunction<A[]> generator)`.
-Returns an array containing the elements of this stream, using the provided generator function to allocate the returned array.
+- `<A> A[] toArray(IntFunction<A[]> generator)`
+    - Returns an array containing the elements of this stream, using the provided generator function to allocate the returned array.
+- `Iterator<T> iterator()`
-- `Iterator<T> iterator()`.
-Returns an iterator for the elements of the stream.
+    - Returns an iterator for the elements of the stream.
+- `Spliterator<T> spliterator()`
-- `Spliterator<T> spliterator()`.
-Returns a `Spliterator` for the elements of the stream.
+    - Returns a `Spliterator` for the elements of the stream.

 ## Operations on Collections
 Usually, when you have a list, you'd want to iterate over its elements.
 A common way is to use a `for` block.